Y1fanHE/evolutionary-competition/README.md

 )
 ```

-Create a tuple for PSO
+Create a tuple for PSO.

 ```python
 from evo import particle_swarm_optimization